orgmanager/orgmanager/readme.md

 ## License

-This project is licensed under the Mozilla Public License - see the [LICENSE.md](LICENSE.md) file for details.
+Licensed under the [Mozilla Public License](LICENSE.md) © 2017 by the OrgManager contributors.